benjamin-forrest/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.

+There is no difference between Relational Databases and SQL.

 2. Why do tables need a Primary Key?

+Tables need a primary key so that you can identify a row with a unique identifier independent of the data being used.

 3. What is the name given to a table column that references the Primary Key on another table?

+A table column that references the primary key on another table is called the foreign key.

 4. What do we need in order to have a _many to many_ relationship between two tables?

+We need more than one record in one table that is related to more than one record in the other table.